rwclutterbuck/super-coders/README.md

 ## Goals for the Future!

-- Add preview to desktop creat blog page
+- Add blog preview to desktop version of `createBlog.html` -
+-

 ## minimum viable product